NRLeuthold/Tic-Tac-Toe-Game/README.md

   The middle-right tile in the bottom left large tile would be G6.
   The top-middle tile in the center larger tile E2. etc.

+  Read Tic-Tac-Toe Tile ID.xlsx for all ID codes